PennLINC/DAY2_Margaret/.ipynb_checkpoints/Data_Narrative_DAY2_MG-checkpoint.md

 * From where was the data downloaded?
 * Where is it currently being stored?
 * What form is the data in upon intial download (DICOMS, NIFTIS, something else?)
-* Are you using Datalad?
-If so, at which point did you check the data into datalad?
 * Is the data backed up in a second location?
 If so, please provide the path to the backup location:
 **copy prior**
 Data was stored as nifti files in /cbica/projects/wolf_satterthwaite_reward/original_data/bidsdatasets/day2.
-Data was copied to sub-project folder /cbica/projects/wolf_satterthwaite_reward/Margaret/Day2/original_data on 9/14/2021.
+Data was copied by Margaret to sub-project folder /cbica/projects/wolf_satterthwaite_reward/Margaret/Day2/original_data on 9/14/2021.

-JSON's withi origial_data were updated using cubids-add-nifti-info.
+JSON's within origial_data were updated using cubids-add-nifti-info.

 Listing metadata fields using cubids-print-metadata-fields resulted:
 Acknowledgements